polymerchm/chordcalc/README.md

 *Identify mode (new)*

-Swithing modes by hitting the ident or calc button  changes the operation.
+Switching modes by hitting the ident or calc button  changes the operation.
 In identify mode, you touch the fingerboard to indicate a fingering
 When yo hit FInd, all possible "names" for the chord are given.
 If the fingering is a chord partial, then the missing chord tones are indicated.